MateuszOskedraFHNWAccount/Internet-Technology/README.md

   - Delete: `/api/superadmin/admins/delete/{adminId}`

 **UC-16 [Login with Roles]**
-- **Service Description**: Facilitates a secure login process for all users, with role-based access control ensuring appropriate permissions and functionalities are available according to the user's role (Student, Admin, Super Admin).
+- **Service Description**: Secure login process for all users, with role-based access control securing that the permissions and functionalities are available according to the user's role (Student, Admin, Super Admin).
 - **HTTP Method**: `POST`
 - **Path**: `/api/auth/login`

 **Associations and Further Details:**

 - **Tutoring Sessions**, **Mentorships**, and **Independent Projects** are directly linked to the user who creates them.
-Admins can manage these entities to ensure quality and appropriateness.
+Admins can manage these entities to ensure quality.

 - **Buddy System** associations are based on language preferences and other specified criteria to optimize the matching process.

-- **Forum Posts** and **Responses** allow for dynamic community interactions, with admin oversight to maintain community standards.
+- **Forum Posts** and **Responses** allow for community interactions, with admin oversight to maintain community standards.

 - **Room Assignments** are tied to specific events, requiring details about the event and preferred timings.